Now accepting new patients — call 212-328-1180

 Who benefits

-Who this is for
+Who craniosacral therapy for sport recovery is for

 Craniosacral therapy can be useful if you are:

-• Returning to sport and want nervous system support alongside rehab.
+• Returning to sport and want nervous-system support alongside rehab.

 • In-season and trying to reduce overload without taking time off.

 It can also support general health goals for non-athletes, especially when stress and tension show up as poor sleep, headaches, jaw tension, postural strain, or persistent fatigue.
+If a specific injury is your main concern, you may also want to read about sports injury relief, and athletes recovering from head impacts can learn more about gentle concussion care.

 Support without overload

-CST is often chosen when the body feels guarded and you want nervous system support without aggressive pressure or force.
+CST is often chosen when the body feels guarded and you want nervous-system support without aggressive pressure or force.

 Session flow

-What a session looks like
+What a craniosacral session looks like

 • Decompressing head, neck, and jaw tension common in high-stress training cycles.